Insect general information is spread over

 Light.
 Light as an attractant is used most famously by the glow worm - actually a beetle.

 Mating often involves the presentation of a gift by the male to distract the female, and allow the male to leave safely after mating.
-In scorpion flies, at the end of mating the male exudes a sticky blob of protein-rich saliva which hardens in contact with the air, which he presents to the female. with Empid flies the males present an insect wrapped up in a silk parcel.
-Whereas springtail males produce spermatophores which they just leave in a position where they think the female is likely to find them.
+In scorpion flies at the end of mating the male exudes a sticky blob of protein-rich saliva which hardens in contact with the air, which he presents to the female. with Empid flies the males present an insect wrapped up in a silk parcel.
+Whereas springtail males produce spermatophores which they just leave in a position where they think the female is likely to find it.

 Actual copulation can take from just a few minutes to many hours with the male clinging to the female's back, or joined end to end.
 Male dytiscid beetles have pads of suckers on their forelegs to enable them to grip on to the female securely.
 Dragonflies form a mating loop so that the female can reach the sperm capsule in the second segment of the male's abdomen.